ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference 1.md

 ##### Description

 This property specifies the sleep time(Unit: microsecond) when obtaining a lock fails even after retrying for the number of reattempt times in a spin mode.
+(The spin mode is deprecated and the value is ignored starting from Altibase 7.1.0.3.2)

 #### LOCK_MGR_SPIN_COUNT (Unit: frequency)